ProlificsPanther/BootstrapDatatables/README.md

 # Pre-Requisite:
   * Panther Servlet/Apache
-  * anther ini file for the Panther Web application
+  * ini file for the Panther Web application

 # This repo consists of the following files:
   * main.css